Azure Databricks: Configure SSO through OAuth for Compose

 OAuth Enablers

 Provide the value Authmech=11&Auth_flow=0.
-Make sure there is an ampersand symbol in between the parameters.
+Make sure there is an ampersand symbol between the parameters.

 The screenshot below shows an example of a Compose tab configuration: